 A Pittsburgh tradition that has enchanted visitors for almost 100 years, the Miniature Railroad & Village features handmade scale replicas of historic sites from around Western Pennsylvania.
 It's free with a paid admission to the Carnegie Science Center.

 Each holiday season, five fancifully decorated 20-foot holiday trees grace the Grand Hall of Architecture at the Carnegie Museum of Art in Oakland.
-Opening day in 2018 is November 28.
+Opening is in late November.
 Nearby, in the Hall of Sculpture, the Neopolitan "Presepio" is an elaborate re-creation of the nativity scene, one of the finest and most complete examples of its kind.

 The colors of the holiday season explode at Phipps Conservatory each winter, as colorful poinsettias, delicate winter flowers, and fragrant evergreen trees entice visitors to the annual Winter Flower Show, complete with a Winter Light Garden, candlelight, and live music.
-The garden is open extended hours from November 24 through January 7.
+The garden is open extended hours from late November through early January.
 Plus, Santa Claus makes an appearance each weekend and the full week before Christmas for visits and photos.

 Enjoy Christmas the way it used to be at the Harmony Museum in Butler County.
 The main museum building, Wagner House annex, the Ziegler log house, and other homes in this restored old German village, former home of the Harmonists, are beautifully decorated for the holidays.
 The museum also hosts a traditional German Christmas Market in mid-November.